Now, we want to take a brief look at each

 valves are located in the right and left second

-intercostal spaces and the right fourth and
+intercostal spaces and the left fourth and

 left fifth intercostal spaces.